Loading, please wait...

 Top 10 UK Dog-Friendly Destinations

 It's never easy leaving the dogs at home when you go away on holiday.
 This month we are thinking about dog owners who want to be accompanied by their furry friends.
 To give you a range of holiday ideas, we decided to split the list up into Top Dog-Friendly Beaches, Accommodation, Pubs and Parks.
+At Holiday Extras we also have a fantastic selection of UK dog friendly breaks packages to choose from!

 Four Of The Best Dog-Friendly Beaches